John A. McNeice Jr. Charitable Foundation

 The John A. McNeice Jr. Charitable Foundation is a private family foundation established in 1997 in Massachusetts.
 Founded by John A. McNeice Jr., former CEO and Chairman of the Colonial Group of mutual funds, and his wife Margarete, the foundation continues their legacy of Catholic philanthropy in the Boston area.

-John McNeice was a Boston College graduate (Class of 1954) and served on the boards of numerous Catholic organizations including Boston College, Boston College High School, and the Archdiocese of Boston Finance Council.
-He was known as a devout Catholic and daily communicant.
-John passed away on April 11, 2021, and Margarete passed away on December 19, 2017.
+John McNeice was a Boston College graduate (Class of 1954) and served on the boards of numerous Catholic organisations including Boston College, Boston College High School, and the Archdiocese of Boston Finance Council.
+John passed away on 11 April 2021, and Margarete passed away on 19 December 2017.

 Funding Priorities